konicst1/secure-FOTA-environment-ESP32/README.md

 d) Server error response codes will be returned in case of any other error.
 Refer to the application log for further information.

+**Application function**
+After the POST request is sent, the following procedures are performed:

+**1.** The firmware binary is loaded and the manifest data is extracted.

+**2.** Manifest data is digitally signed and encrypted using the provided keys from the KeyStore.

+**3.** The firmware binary is signed with the secure boot signing key.

+**4.** The firmware encrypted image is created in the format compatible with the ESP-IDF OTA solution.

+**5.** Both files are uploaded securely to the Update Server over HTTPS with a single authenticated POST request

+**2. Update Server application**

+FW Update Server application is responsible for maintaining the uploaded firmware images and providing them to consumer IoT devices.
+It is based on the Spring Boot framework and utilizes a MySQL database for firmware image management.
+The application provides an API for easy implementation of other data sources (by default, the local filesystem storage implementation is used).
+It also allows the developer to easily configure the request filtering and authentication implementation using the Spring Boot security configuration.

+**Application setup**

+**1.** Create a Java KeyStore (e.g. in PKCS #12 format) and import the Update Server private key and the trusted certificate of the Update Server.

+**2.** Setup a MySQL database with the provided create script.

+**3.** Secure the KeyStore with a password as well as the imported key.

+**4.** Locate the resources folder and insert the created KeyStore.

+**5.** In the resources folder, locate the application.properties file and configure the KeyStore parameters, SSL parameters, database URL and credentials and a path for filesystem data storage.

+**6.** Configure the authentication mechanism and request filtering in the SecurityConfiguration file located in the configuration package if needed.
+Note that by default the application uses an HTTP Basic Authentication mechanism with an enforced SSL connection and in-memory user manager.
+If a more robust communication scheme is implemented, a more robust authentication protocol such as OAuth 2.0 must be used (by default, the upload process is done via a single HTTP request).
+Rebuild the application if any changes are applied.

+**7.** Run the application on an Internet-accessible server.
+Note that the application can be run as a Linux service.

+**Application usage and function**

+After the successful application and database setup, it is ready to accept and distribute firmware images.

+Usage of the Update Server application:

+• **_Accept the firmware image upload_** — Available on the _/uploadFile_
+endpoint with a POST request.
+Usage of this endpoint requires authentication and is automatically used by the FW Author application.
+The endpoint returns _OK (String)_ if the upload was successful, else a server error is returned.
+The mandatory request parameters are:
+a) _manifestFile (file)_ – File containing the signed and encrypted manifest data.

+b) _firmwareFile (file)_ – File containing the signed and encrypted firmware image data.

+c) _id (integer)_ – id that will be used by the Update Server to identify the age of the firmware image (image with the highest id is considered as the newest image)

+d) _deviceType (String)_ – a device type that is compatible with the firmware image

+e) _fwName (String)_ – the name of the firmware, will be used by the Update Server to identify the firmware image

+• **_Request the newest firmware update manifest_** file — Available
+on the _/update/newest/manifest_ endpoint with a GET request.
+The application will find the newest firmware update for the given device type and sends its manifest file to the response output stream.
+200 (OK) response is returned if manifest supply is successful, else 404 (NOT FOUND) is returned.
+The mandatory request parameter is deviceType (String) containing the type of the device to supply the update to.

+• **_Request the newest firmware update image file_** — Available on
+the _/update/newest/binary_ endpoint with a GET request.
+The application will find the newest firmware update for the given device type and sends its image file to the response output stream.
+200 (OK) response is returned if image supply is successful, else 404 (NOT FOUND) is returned.

+The mandatory request parameter is deviceType (String) containing the type of the device to supply the update to.

+**3. ESP32 secure OTA interface**
+The ESP32 secure interface provides two basic functionalities that can be easily extended for a more complex solution.
+It is possible to check if any new update is available with the _check_for_update_ function and perform the update to the newest firmware available with the perform_update function.
+For further information about the usage of the interface, refer to the documentation of the _secure_ota_esp32.h_ header file.

+**Interface usage and function**

+The following steps are to be performed in order to use the interface properly:

+**1.** Include the secure_ota_esp32.h header file to the developed application and the configuration elements from the _Kconfig.projbuild_ file.

+**2.** Configure the values of EXAMPLE_FIRMWARE_UPGRADE_URL
+and the CONFIG_UPDATE_CHECK_URL to use the given Update Server.

+**3.** To check for an available update, create a freeRTOS task to perform the _check_for_update_ function.
+This function connects to the Update Server over a TLS connection, retrieves the firmware manifest and performs a decision-making process.

+**4.** To perform an update to the newest available firmware, run the _perform_update_ function.
+This function creates a freeRTOS subtask that utilizes the ESP-IDF Pre-Encrypted OTA Update solution to perform the update.